ranjanrakesh47g/Neural-style-transfer/README.md

 ## Example:
-Considered Katrina Kaif’s image as the content image to be rendered in the style of the art Frida Kahlo and Mona Lisa, one at a time.
+Considered Katrina Kaif’s image as the content image to be rendered in the style of the art (1) Frida Kahlo and (2) Mona Lisa.

 ## Core algorithm: